SLR Productions

-SLR Productions is an Australian company, specialising in the development and production of children's content.
-It was established in 2000 by Founder and CEO, Suzanne Ryan.
+SLR Productions is an Australian company, specializing in the development and production of children's content.
+It was established in 2000 by founder and CEO, Suzanne Ryan.

 NZ based company South Pacific Pictures bought out Ryans's stake in the company and joint ventured to produce animated shows aimed at international markets.
 SLR Productions has produced more than 180 hours of content sold in more than 165 countries throughout the world.